rednafi/fork-sweeper/README.md

       -version
     ```

 -   List forked repos older than `n` days.
-By default, it'll fetch all reposties that were
+By default, it'll fetch all repositories that
-    forked at least 60 days ago.
+    were forked at least 60 days ago.

     ```sh
     fork-sweeper --owner rednafi --token $GITHUB_TOKEN --older-than-days 60